bhareesha777/nth-Order-Statistic/README.md

-Program that finds the "n"th Order Statistic in a data set of Integers (the nth smallest value).
+Program that finds the "n"th Order Statistic (the nth smallest value), in a data set of Integers.
 Utilizing QuickSort implementing random pivot element.

 Command Line Useable - requires Java